annejan/PyQtPass/README.md

 ## Acknowledgments

 - `pass`: The standard Unix password manager.
-- `passpy`: A Python library for interacting with `pass`.
+For more information, visit [passwordstore.org](https://www.passwordstore.org/).
+- `Qt Framework`: PyQtPass utilizes the Qt Framework, specifically Qt 5, a comprehensive set of C++ libraries and development tools that enable the creation of cross-platform applications.
+  Discover more about the Qt Framework at [qt.io](https://www.qt.io/).
 - Co-Authorship: This project includes code and documentation co-written with the assistance of ChatGPT from OpenAI.